 The properties you set in the Data panel are immediately applied to the selected item.
 You can decide to automatically apply the properties you picked in the Format panel by selecting the Instant Apply checkbox at the bottom of the panel.
 As these format changes imply regular requests to the server for each modification, you may prefer to unselect this checkbox and rather click Apply in one request to the server.

 This new side panel is one of the main enhancements of the document authoring workflows.
 As described in the next two sections, setting a format or organizing a block feed is much easier through this side panel than via the previous dialog boxes (Requests 109434 and 107959).

 Build Side Panel: Data

-The Data panel is available when you select a chart or a table and is used to define the data and structure of this selected block.
-These properties are organized in tabs, and only tabs relevant to your selection are displayed.
+The Data panel is available when you select a chart or a table and is used to define the data and structure of this selected table or chart block.
+The corresponding properties of the Data panel are organized in tabs, and only tabs relevant to your selection are displayed.
 These tabs are:

 Edit Mode: Selecting Custom Element (Courtesy from Need4Viz)

-The Data Assignment section defines the objects to display in the selected table or the chart.
-You may easily add objects to this block by drag-and-dropping them from the My Objects panel into this section.
+The Data Assignment section defines the objects used in the selected table or the chart.
+You may easily add objects to this block by drag-and-dropping them from the My Objects panel.
 Drag and drop can also be used to more easily change the objects’ order in the block.

 Edit Mode: Adding Objects to a Table Through Drag and Drop